chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Homepage after editing an Expense</h2>
-<p>Below is the homepage after the user had edited the transaction "Rent" to a True Cost $500 less than what he had anticipated.</p>
+<p>Below is the homepage after the user had edited the transaction "Rent" to a True Cost $500 less than what he had anticipated.
+An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:

+Entry Id
+Transaction Name
+Date
+Predicted Cost
+True Cost
+Fund Added
+Notes</p>

 <div align="center">
 <img src="images/edit_expense_homepage.png">